skylight-hq/microconsulting-platform-proposal/README.md

 #### 3.5.1 Brief overview of Skylight

-Skylight is a new HUBZone digital consultancy based out of Chapel Hill, North Carolina.
+Skylight is a new digital consultancy based out of Sarasota, Florida.
 Our mission is to make government work in a digital world using design, technology, and procurement.
-We're currently comprised of 8 people, most of whom are former Presidential Innovation Fellows.
-Together, we've co-founded and scaled 18F, built and sold technology startups, created standards that power the internet, and more.
+We’re currently comprised of 8 people, most of whom are former Presidential Innovation Fellows.
+Together, we’ve co-founded and scaled 18F, built and sold technology startups, created standards that power the internet, and more.
 Given our unique blend of government and commercial expertise, agencies rely on us to solve their toughest digital challenges.

 #### 3.5.2 Previous experience

-As an entity, we're new, but the individuals on our team possess decades worth of experience delivering similar digital products and platforms, which have required great user experiences, enduring solution architectures, and sustained user growth.
+As an entity, we’re new, but the individuals on our team possess decades worth of experience delivering similar digital products and platforms, which have required great user experiences, enduring solution architectures, and sustained user growth.

 #### 3.5.3 Relevant past performance